PurvaChiniya/term_project-/README.md

 This repository is for my term project for the course Machine Learning EEN- , at IIT Roorkee.
-We have explored backpropogation, logistic regression , neural networks in the class.
-Using that knowledge I am going to show some light on the drawbacks of training a neural network for different tasks.

-We will start with learning over the standard MNIST benchmark, then we will move in the actual continual learning setting with the Permuted MNIST benchmark.
-Let's have some fun! :-)
+I have explored Q Learning and Reinforcement Learning to find the optimal policy in Grid Search Problem .
+Using the knowledge acquired in the class I am going to show Q learning in both deterministic and non deterministic case.

 ## Requisites to run it locally, outside colab (not recommended)
 - Python 3.x